 Antagonist: a drug that binds to a receptor and prevents its activation.
 Types of antagonism include:

-Competitive antagonist: The agonist and the antagonist compete to bind to the same receptor; .
-Inhibits the effect of the agonist in a dose-dependent fashion → higher concentration of the agonist is needed to achieve same efficacy (e.g., there is a decrease in potency)
+- Competitive antagonist; : The agonist and the antagonist compete to bind to the same receptor; .
+Inhibition of the effect of the agonist in a dose-dependent fashion → higher concentration of the agonist is needed to achieve same efficacy (e.g., there is a decrease in potency)

-- Non-competitive antagonist: The drug binds at a site other than the agonist-binding site (also called allosteric site) and changes the structure of the agonist binding site and decreases the affinity of the agonist
+- Non-competitive antagonist: The drug binds at a site other than the agonist-binding site (also called allosteric site), changes the structure of the agonist binding site, and decreases the affinity of the agonist.

 - Partial agonist: a substance that has some agonistic action at a receptor but does not elicit the complete response of a true agonist.